Competing edge and bulk localisation in non-reciprocal disordered systems: Setting

 \subsection{Transfer and propagation matrices}

-We now aim to adapt the powerful propagation matrix approach from \cite{ammari.barandun.ea2025Subwavelength} to the nonreciprocal setting.
+We now aim to adapt the powerful propagation matrix approach from \cite{ammari.barandun.ea2025Subwavelength} to the non-reciprocal setting.
 To that end, we consider an arbitrary block disordered system $\mc D = \bigcup_{j=1}^M B_{\oo{j}} = \bigcup_{i=1}^ND_i$ consisting of blocks $B_1, \dots B_D$ arranged in a sequence $\chi\in \ldm$ and described by the generalised gauge capacitance matrix $\mc C^\gamma = VC^\gamma$.
-By repeating the arguments in \cite[Section 4]{ammari.barandun.ea2025Subwavelength} for $\mc C^\gamma$, we find the nonreciprocal propagation matrix governing the subwavelength solutions of \cref{eq:coupled ods}.
+By repeating the arguments in \cite[Section 4]{ammari.barandun.ea2025Subwavelength} for $\mc C^\gamma$, we find the non-reciprocal propagation matrix governing the subwavelength solutions of \cref{eq:coupled ods}.

-\begin{definition}[Nonreciprocal propagation matrices] For the $i$\textsuperscript{th} subwavelength resonator with wave speed $v_i$, length $\ell_i$, spacing $s_i$ and decay $\gamma_i$, we define the \emph{propagation matrix} at frequency $\lambda$ to be the $2$-by-$2$ matrix that propagates any solution $u(x)$ of the subwavelength resonance problem \cref{eq:coupled ods} from the left edge of the resonator $x_i^{\iL}$ to the left edge of the following resonator $x_i^{\iL}$.
+\begin{definition}[Non-reciprocal propagation matrices] For the $i$\textsuperscript{th} subwavelength resonator with wave speed $v_i$, length $\ell_i$, spacing $s_i$ and decay $\gamma_i$, we define the \emph{propagation matrix} at frequency $\lambda$ to be the $2$-by-$2$ matrix that propagates any solution $u(x)$ of the subwavelength resonance problem \cref{eq:coupled ods} from the left edge of the resonator $x_i^{\iL}$ to the left edge of the following resonator $x_{i+1}^{\iL}$.
 Namely

 where $u_-(x^{\iL}_{i}) = \lim_{x\uparrow x^{\iL}_i}u(x)$ and $u'_-(x^{\iL}_{i})= \lim_{x\uparrow x^{\iL}_i}u'(x)$ denote the \emph{exterior} values of the eigenmode $u(x)$.
 We will denote $P_i(\lambda) = \propmat$.